 In number theory, a probable prime (PRP) is an integer that satisfies a specific condition also satisfied by all prime numbers.
 Different types of probable primes have different specific conditions.
 While there may be probable primes that are composite (called pseudoprimes), the condition is generally chosen in order to make such exceptions rare.

-Fermat's test for compositeness, which is based on Fermat's little theorem, works as follows:
+Fermat's test for compositeness (sometimes called Fermat primality test) is based on Fermat's little theorem.
+It works as follows:

 - Given an integer n, choose some integer a coprime to n and calculate an [math]a^n \equiv 1[/math] modulo n.
 If the result is different from 1, n is composite.
 If it is 1, n may or may not be prime; n is then called a (weak) probable prime to base a.